Haufe-Lexware/Haufe-Lexware.github.io/_posts/2017-05-30-Serverless_single_page_apps_with_AWS_React_and_Redux.md

 ### Background story

-I had a presentation last week at [ITCamp](https://itcamp.ro) about this, you can find the slides on [SlideShare](https://www.slideshare.net/melaniadanciu/serverless-single-page-apps-with-react-and-redux-at-itcamp-2017).
-A very interesting conferences with 40+ speakers.
-40+ sessions and 500+ attendiees.
-My session was about Serverless and how we built a cool project fully serverless with AWS, React and Redux.
+I had a presentation last week at [ITCamp](https://itcamp.ro) about Serverless single page apps and you can find the slides on [SlideShare](https://www.slideshare.net/melaniadanciu/serverless-single-page-apps-with-react-and-redux-at-itcamp-2017).ITCamp is a very interesting conferences with 40+ speakers.
+40+ sessions and 500+ attendees.
+It had a lot of interesting topics with very curious attendees.
+My presentation was about my jorney into building a Serverless project with no servers to manage for backend and frontend.

 All started with a prototype in .Net Core witch showed us the main components of our app.
 And yes, .Net Core, because I am a .Net developer under cover :).
 I love C# and the powerful .Net framework but going back to our app…